kc3-lang/kc3/README.md

  - the empty list and an element : `[[] | 1]`

 All these list formats are supported in pattern matching.

+### c3s

+Script interpreter.
+Works the same as ic3 but is not interactive.

 ## TODO